AtMyTable

 📖 Recipe

-Stack of brazilian rice balls on a plate topped with fresh parsley.
+Stack of baked rice balls on a plate showing thier cripsy texture and golden brown color.

 Patricia Granek